 The superior oblique is an extraocular muscle that comes from the back of the orbit.
 It travels through a small pulley (the trochlea) in the orbit near the nose and then attaches to the top of the eye.
 The superior oblique rotates the eye inward around the long axis of the eye (front to back).
 The superior oblique also moves the eye downward.

 The inferior oblique is an extraocular muscle that arises in the front of the orbit near the nose.
 It then travels outward and backward in the orbit before attaching to the bottom part of the eyeball.
 It rotates the eye outward along the long axis of the eye (front to back).
 The inferior oblique also moves the eye upward.

 The conjunctiva is a transparent mucous membrane that covers the inner surface of the eyelids and the surface of the eye.
 When it is inflamed or infected it becomes red or pink.
 This is called conjunctivitis or “pinkeye”.

 The lacrimal gland produces tears that lubricate the eye.
 It is located under the lateral edge of the eyebrow in the orbit.

-Tenon’s capsule is a layer of tissue that lies between the surface of the eye and the conjunctiva.
+Tenon’s capsule is a layer of tissue that lies between the conjunctiva and the surface of the eye.

 The sclera is the white outer wall of the eye.
 It covers nearly the entire surface of the eyeball.
 It is a strong layer made of collagen fibers.
 The tendons of the six extraocular muscles attach to the sclera.